VirologyCharite/vsplit/README.md

 env VSPLIT_INPUT_FILENAME=sequences.fasta VSPLIT_N_CHUNKS=3 \
     VSPLIT_CHUNK_OFFSETS_FILENAME=chunks.tsv \
     sbatch --array=0-99 \
-    --export VSPLIT_INPUT_FILENAME,VSPLIT_N_CHUNKS,VSPLIT_CHUNK_OFFSETS_FILENAME \
     process-chunk
 ```

 As in the previous example, the chunk details will be communicated by
 environment variables (`--env` is implied if you use `--sbatch`).

-If your script is written in Python, you can use the `chunk_from_env`
-function to read its chunk, exactly as above (the chunk index is obtained
-from the SLURM `SLURM_ARRAY_TASK_ID` environment variable for the job array
-and its offset and length are taken from the corresponding line in the chunks
-TSV file (`chunks.tsv` in this example).

 When using `--sbatch`, you must explicitly specify (via
 `--chunk-offsets-filename`) the location for `vsplit` to store the chunk